-19/04/2011 1 Mr John Martin Mr John Martin complained to the Press The matter was resolved when the PCC negotiated The Daily

-· Complaints Commission about a report the publication of the following correction and Telegraph

-on the recent industrial dispute between appropriate amendments to the online article:

-the London Fire Brigade and the Fire London Firefighters Following our report "London

-Brigade Union.
-The complainant was firemen who live overseas" (Oct 29, 2010) we have

-concerned that the article had been asked to make clear that firefighters currently

-inaccurately claimed that firemen work two nine-hour and two 15-hour shifts per week

-• and most of them could not earn "up to £50,000 a

-1 . year including overtime".

-and then a 15-hour night shift'.
-He also

-expressed concern about an assertion

-that 'Fire crews were paid up to

-£50,000 a year, including overtime',

-stating that such a salary was only

-attainable for the highest paid members

-of 'fire crews'.'

-·

-· -
+19/04/2011 1 Mr John Martin Mr John Martin complained to the Press The matter was resolved when the PCC nego tiated The Daily Complaints Commission about a report the publication of the following correction and Telegraph on the recent industrial dispute between appropriate amendments to the online article: · the London Fire Brigade and the Fire London Firefighters Following our report "London Firefighters" (London Firefighters Following our report "London Firefighters") (London Firefighters Following our report "London Firefighters") (London Firefighters") (Londo Brigade Union.
+The complainant was firemen who live overseas" (Oct 29, 2010) we have concerned that the article had been asked to make clear that firefighters curr ently inaccurately claimed that firemen work two nine-hour and two 15-hour shifts per worked three shifts, followed by four and most of them could not earn "up to £50,00)0 a days off' or 'two nine-hour day shifts year including overtime". and then a 15-hour night shift'.
+He also expressed concern about an assertion that 'Fire crews were paid up to £50,000 a year, including overtime', stating that such a salary was only attainable for the highest paid members of 'fire crews'.'

-19/04/2011 1 Baroness Greenfield Baroness Greenfield complained to the The complaint was resolved when the PCC The Sunday Press Complaints Commission through negotiated the publication of the following Telegraph Lewis Silkin solicitors of London that a clarification, in addition to the removal of the article rologiapii diary item in relation to her was from the newspaper's website: Baroness Greenfield inaccurate and misleading. was replaced as chairman of the Women in Science awards (Mandrake, Jan 23) after L'Oreal transferred the event to the Royal Society, following her departure from the Royal Institution.
+19/04/2011 1 Baroness Greenfield Baroness Greenfield complained to the The complaint was resolved when the PCC The Sunday negotiated the publication of the following clarification, in addition to the removal of the article from the newspaper's website: Baroness Greenfield was replaced as chairman of the Women in Science awards (Mandrake, Jan 23) after L'Oreal transferred the event to the Royal Society, following her departure from the Royal Institution.
 Her claims of sexual discrimination and unfair dismissal against the Royal Institution were settled on mutually acceptable terms.
-We are happy to make this clear.
-20/04/2011 3 Clare Hayes Claire Hayes complained to the Press Complaints Commission that the newspaper had approached her at home following her appearance in Bournemouth Magistrates' Court.
+We are happy to make this clear. ' Telegraph 20/04/2011 3 Clare Hayes Claire Hayes complained to the Press Complaints Commission that the newspaper had approached her at home following her appearance in Bournemouth Magistrates' Court.
 She was concerned that despite having advised the journalist that she did not wish to comment on the hearing, a photograph of her was taken and subsequently published without consent.'
 The newspaper explained that the photograph had been taken when the complainant was visible to a photographer in a parked car on a public road and did not accept that its methods of obtaining the image - or, indeed, its publication - represented a breach of the Code.
 However, the newspaper was happy to address the complainant's concerns and the complaint was resolved when it arranged for the removal of the photograph from its website.'
 Daily Echo (Bournemou th)